oneminch/Notes/Databases.md

 > - *Non-repeatable Read* - Getting different results when reading the same data multiple times within a transaction due to updates by other transactions.
 > - *Phantom Read* - When a transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows has changed due to another recently committed transaction.

+### OLTP vs. OLAP

+- **Online Transaction Processing (OLTP)**
+    - Designed to handle real-time transactional data processing.
+    - Excel at managing and executing a large number of small, fast transactions in real-time.
+    - Optimized for a high volume of quick, efficient, and frequent queries (`INSERT`, `UPDATE`, `DELETE` operations).
+    - Response time is measured in milliseconds.
+    - e.g. A retailer's point-of-sale system which handles real-time transactions as customers make purchases.
+A single purchase can include:
+        - updating the inventory to reflect changes in stock
+        - updating the customer's loyalty points
+        - incrementing the daily sales total
+- **Online Analytical Processing (OLAP)**
+    - Designed for complex data analysis, business intelligence and reporting.
+    - Focus on processing large volumes of historical and aggregated data to support decision-making and identify trends.
+    - Handles complex queries on large datasets.
+    - Response time can range from seconds to hours.
+    - e.g. A retailer can use an OLAP system to analyze sales data and make strategic decisions:
+        - comparing performance across different store locations
+        - identifying top-selling products by category and season
+        - evaluating the effectiveness of marketing campaigns

 ## Non-relational (NoSQL) Databases

 - Generally more flexible and less strict